EMAC+: Embodied Multimodal Agent for Collaborative Planning with VLM+LLM: Experiments

 \subsection{ALFWorld Environment}

-The architectural design of our MMA is shown in Fig.~\ref{fig:structure}.
-The core of the VLM part in MMA employs a Query Transformer (Q-former) to process the visual data. a.
+The architectural design of EMAC+ is shown in Fig.~\ref{fig:structure}.
+The core of the VLM part in EMAC+ employs a Query Transformer (Q-former) to process the visual data. a.
 This Q-Former extracts features using a frozen ViT encoder.
 The output of this Q-Former comprises 32 visual tokens, which undergo a linear projection layer before reaching an LLM decoder.
-In our experiments, we choose $\texttt{text-davinci-003}$ developed by OpenAI as the LLM expert due to its outstanding performance in reasoning and planning tasks~\citep{Shinn2023ReflexionLA, Wang2023DescribeEP, Wu2023AutoGenEN, Yao2022ReActSR}.
+In our experiments, we choose LLaMa3 as the LLM expert due to its outstanding performance in reasoning and planning tasks~\citep{Shinn2023ReflexionLA, Wang2023DescribeEP, Wu2023AutoGenEN, Yao2022ReActSR}. \looseness -1

 We find the EMAC+ outperforms all baselines on the ALFWorld benchmark with a lower training cost.
 We compare EMAC+ with 13 other representative agents on both textual and visual environments and report the results in Table.~\ref{tab:alfworld}.
 We evaluate two main metrics: the success rate, which is the percentage of successful trials, and the average number of interaction steps needed to finish the task.
 A lower number of steps means the task was completed more quickly.
 EMAC+ has exceptional performance across both criteria, surpassing all VLM agents in visual contexts.
-Also, EMAC+'s performance is much better than that of VM agents, which shows how important it is for VLMs to have prior information built in.
+Additionally, EMAC's performance is significantly better than that of VM agents, highlighting the importance of having prior information built in for VLMs.
 Interestingly, EMAC+'s performance is analogous to that of LLM agents utilizing precise semantic representations of visual observations.
 We attribute this to the training strategy, which involves imitating from an LLM expert agent instead of learning from scratch in a purely visual setting.
 Consequently, EMAC+ stands out as a VLM agent that substantially surpasses SOTA LLM agents, such as AutoGen~\citep{Wu2023AutoGenEN} and DEPS~\citep{Wang2023DescribeEP}.

 We found that \textbf{EMAC+ is more robust to noisy observations than LLM-only agents} (Figure.~\ref{fig:enter-label}, Left).
 Although LLM agents demonstrate an elevated success rate with fewer interaction steps in textual settings, as shown in Table.~\ref{tab:alfworld}, we assume that this enhanced performance mostly depends on their accurate semantic abstraction of the environment.
 Nonetheless, this abstraction may prove impractical in real-world applications.
 To validate this assumption, we established a more practical environment in which observations are intentionally distorted at a designated noise rate.
 In the next step, we test how well EMAC+ and Reflexion, a cutting-edge LLM agent, can handle these noisy observations.
 We crop, enlarge, and substitute the original observation with a random segment of the visual input to produce noisy observations.
 Similarly, we replace random tokens in the textual observations with arbitrary alternatives.
 With increasing interference, EMAC+ demonstrates significantly greater stability compared to the state-of-the-art LLM agent.
 The encoder in VLM effectively filters noise, but the textual noise (replacement tokens) is directly handled by LLM.
 Conversely, it is seen that EMAC+ exhibits greater resistance to interference than EMMA, a distinction ascribed to the capability of our LLM expert to dynamically modify the planned actions based on the environment feedback and the current agent state.